Abhay-Agrawal/Abhay_GroupProductOptions-1.0.0/README.md

 Add Message - Admin can add custom messages like “HURRY UP, LIMITED TIME ONLY!”
 Message Text Color - Select color according to website need.
-Click on ‘Save Config’ to save the configuration for group product Benefits
+Click on ‘Save Config’ to save the configuration for group product

+Benefits

 Update Dynamic saleable quantity
 Better Order Experience For Grouped Products
-This extension is used for group products, To show the  dynamic salabe quantity, sku, and one custom message  with color in the frontend.